 There are numerous hotels and lodges to stay at Narsoba Wadi each with their own room fare, amenities, etc. You will find rooms from Rs.
 150.00 per day to ones costing Rs.
 2,500.00 per day.
 As you normally come to Narsoba Wadi on a pilgrim mood, I advise you to opt for the accommodation offered by Temples Bhakta Niwas or by Upasana Dham.
 These are the places right next to the temple and you could walk right into the temple bare foot.

-Temples Bhakta Niwas also houses ‘Mahaprasad’ hall where Mahaprasad is offered to all the devotees in the afternoon from 12:00 to 14:00 (free of cost).
+Temples Bhakta Niwas also houses ‘Mahaprasad’ hall where Mahaprasad is offered to all the devotees in the afternoon from 12:00 to 14:00 (free of cost) and from 21:00 to 22:30 (free of cost).

 You will find a lot of eateries here offering a variety of menu items from idly/dosa to Wada-paws, from full fledged vegetarian meals to Chinese dishes.
 Yes, only vegetarian foods are available here so if you are interested in some non-vegetarian delicacies Wadi is definitely not the place and don’t ask for one either.